The Most Common Lawn Care Mistakes Beginners Make

 Skipping Overseeding

-Sometimes it does, but often it doesn’t come exclusively from fertility.
-This is especially in northern lawns.
-Over time, all lawns thin naturally unless properly cared for.
+Sometimes it does, but often it doesn’t.
+Especially in northern lawns.
+Over time, all lawns thin naturally.

 Without overseeding: